 The protein thing hasn’t been too hard to accomplish, except for breakfast.
 After eggs, there’s only so much cottage cheese and protein powder you can swirl in oatmeal before wishing for waffles, pancakes and other delicious carb-tastic options.

-    28g (or so) of protein, fluffy enough to be “pancakey” but dense enough to be filling and the perfect blank slate to top however you want.
+The result is 30g of protein, fluffy enough to be “pancake-y” but dense enough to be filling and the perfect blank slate to top however you want.

 I’m not usually one to enjoy protein in my carb sources (I’d rather eat two separate things – more volume!) but I know a lot of people like the convenience of that approach and these perfect protein pancakes give you just that.
 With 24g of carbs and 6g of fat – each serving really is a well-rounded meal in itself.

 Of course, there’s a little room for some fruit toppings and maple syrup because what pancake stack is complete without that?!

 Check out all my pancake recipes for more breakfast inspiration.
 There’s quite a few!
 Definitely one of my favorite ways to start the day.

 These pumpkin protein pancakes are another protein packed option if you’re like me and pumpkin lives in your pantry all year round.

 - 1/4 cup cottage cheese

 - Combine all ingredients in a medium bowl and whisk until smooth and fully incorporated.